 - Does it align with the personality we want to project in the market?

-2. Confirm your direction
+2. Confirm your brand’s strategic direction

-That’s not to say who you are as an organization should be changing all the time, but the way you interact with the market and the goals you hope to achieve may need to be adjusted from time to time.
+That’s not to say who you are as an organization should be changing all the time, but the way you interact with the market and the goals you hope to achieve will need to be adjusted from time to time.

 The first step in this process is to understand the trends that impact your market today.
 Then, ensure you’re aligned with where you want to go and have identified gaps where you need to build a presence.